100 Polish Names for Boys & Their Meanings

-Polish names are unique compared to common names around the planet.
-It can be a cumbersome decision to make when it comes to ensuring that your baby has a unique name, but at the same time, can be pronounced easily.
-Many Polish names have great depth and meaning in them so in case you want a name for your baby boy, which has a personality, make sure you go through our list.
+Polish male names are unique compared to common names around the planet.
+It can be a cumbersome decision to make when it comes to ensuring that your baby has a unique name, but at the same time, it can be pronounced easily.
+In addition, many Polish names have great depth and meaning, so if you want a name for your baby boy with a personality, make sure you go through our list.

 Most Popular Polish Baby Boy Names with Meanings

-Although made popular through the Batman franchise, Alfred or Alfie is a simple Polish name that is used by many.
-The name refers to the “elf counsel” but Alfred was also a 9th-century king of Wessex.
+Although made popular through the Batman franchise, Alfred or Alfie is a simple Polish name used by many.
+The name refers to the “elf counsel”, but Alfred was also a 9th-century king of Wessex.

 Andrezj is a Polish variant of the name Andrew.
 It means “man, warrior”, used to show fearlessness in your baby boy.

-This name is a derivation of the Latin name Aurelius, which means “golden, gilded”.
-It was used in ancient Rome but is still in use in Poland today.
+This name derives from the Latin name Aurelius, which means “golden, gilded”.
+It was used in ancient Rome but is still in Poland today.

 In Polish, this name means “kingly” and is used around the country.
 Its Greek counterpart means “royal”.
 The name is derived from the 4th-century bishop Saint Basil the Great.

-Bogdan is a common name across Eastern Europe and that includes Poland.
-It is derived from the two Slavic words Bog meaning “god” and dan, meaning “gift”.
+Bogdan is a common name across Eastern Europe and includes Poland.
+It is derived from the Slavic words Bog, meaning “god”, and dan, meaning “gift”.

 Borys is a variant of the name Boris which, in itself, is derived from the Turkic name Bogoris.
 The name meant “short” or “wolf”.
 A famous namesake was King Boris I of Bulgaria in the 9th century.

-This name was borne by five different popes.
-It is a derivation of the Late Latin name Caelestinus, which is also a derivation of another name Caelestis that means “of the sky” or “heavenly”.
+Five different popes bore this name.
+It is a derivation of the Late Latin name Caelestinus, which is also a derivation of another name, Caelestis,, meaning “of the sky” or “heavenly”.

 The name is used in Polish, English, and also Dutch culture.
-Derived from the Greek name Damianos, which means, “to tame”.
-The name became popular In Europe due to Saint Damian who was martyred in Syria in the earlier half of the 4th century.
+Derived from the Greek name Damianos, “to tame”.
+The name became popular In Europe due to Saint Damian, who was martyred in Syria in the earlier half of the 4th century.

-A name that is commonly used across Europe, Emil is derived from the Latin Aemilius, an old Roman family name that was a variation of Aemulus, which means “trying to equal or excel” or “emulate”.
+A name commonly used across Europe, Emil is derived from the Latin Aemilius.
+This old Roman family name was a variation of Aemulus, which means “trying to equal or excel” or “emulate”.

-Eryk is a well-liked name for a baby boy, which is derived by combining the Old Norse words Ei, meaning, “ever, always” and rikr, which means rural.
-Combining the two gives us the meaning “eternal ruler”.
+Eryk is a well-liked name for a baby boy, which is derived by combining the Old Norse words Ei, meaning “ever, always”, and rikr, which means rural.
+Combining the two gives us the meaning of “eternal ruler”.

-Franciszek is a variation of multiple variations and has been derived from Old French Franc, meaning “free”.
-It has taken multiple forms and meanings over the centuries including Francus, Franciscus and Francesco and most recently, Franceis.
+Franciszek is a variation of multiple variations derived from the Old French Franc, meaning “free”.
+It has taken multiple forms and meanings over the centuries, including Francus, Franciscus and Francesco and most recently, Franceis.

 Filip is a variation of the commonly used Philip.
-Filip is now catching up with many across the world and it means “lover of horses” from its Greek origin.
+Filip is now catching up with many worldwide, and it means “lover of horses” from its Greek origin.

 Gustaw is a variation of the commonly used Gustav.
-There is some level of uncertainty with regards to its origin but many think it’s from the Slavic name Gostislav which was borne by six different kings of Sweden.
+There is some level of uncertainty concerning its origin, but many think it”s from the Slavic name Gostislav which was borne by six different kings of Sweden.

 A name that was used in Greek mythology was Hippolytos, which translated to “freer of horses”.
 This name is a derivation of that and is popular across Poland.

-Igor, which can also be spelled as Egor, is a very popular polish name and is derived from the English name, George.
-However, due to Hollywood, it has an unfortunate association with a slouched sidekick.
+Igor, which can also be spelt as Egor, is a very popular polish name derived from the English name George.
+However, Hollywood, he has an unfortunate association with a slouched sidekick.

 Ignacy is the Polish variation of the Late Roman name Ignatius.
-Derived from the word ignis, which means “fiery one”, this name has a lot of character.
+Derived from the word ignis, which means “fiery one”, this name has many characters.

 Another name of Polish origin, this name is the shortened form of January and Januarius.
 There are multiple variations of it in different languages across the world.

-Another strong sounding name, Jedrek is pronounced JED-rik and is of Polish origin.
-The meaning of this name is “a strong man” due to which many boys are named this.
+Another sounding solid name, Jedrek, is pronounced JED-rik and is of Polish origin.
+The meaning of this name is “a strong man”, due to which many boys are named this.

 Derived from the Hebrew name Yosef, this name means, “May he add, God shall add” and is mentioned in the Bible.
 It has been a popular name for many decades and continues to be so.

-Julian comes from the Latin Julianus, which in turn, comes from Julius that was an old Roman family name.
+Julian comes from the Latin Julianus, which in turn, comes from Juliu, an old Roman family name.
 It may have been derived from the word lulus meaning “the first down on the chin”.

-Pronounced YOO-stin, it is taken from the Latin name lustinus, which was derived from Justus meaning “just”.
-This name was borne by at least eight saints.
+Pronounced YOO-stin it is taken from the Latin name lustinus, derived from Justus, meaning “just”.
+At least eight saints bore this name.

-It is a longer version of the Polish name Lech, taken from the Slavic tribe the Lendians.
-Slavic legend claims that this was the name of the founder of Polish people.
+It is a longer version of the Polish name Lech, taken from the Slavic tribe, the Lendians.
+Slavic legend claims this was the name of the founder of the Polish people.

 Longin is the Polish form of Longinus.
 It is derived from the Latin longus, which means “long”.